aeternity/protocol/AENS.md

 prevents malicious miners from front running, i.e. upon seeing a claim transaction, including their own claim request for the same name instead of the original claimant's one.

+After the claim transaction auctioning the name is conducted in clear

 ### Hashing